And welcome once again, ladies and gentlemen, back to the Limbaugh Institute for Advanced Conservative Studies.

 Is the anger at the verdict or is the anger at Zimmerman for what he did?

-My this is my anger.
+This is my anger.

-I I feel bad for both of them.
+I feel bad for both of them.

-Now, I would think that he was wrong for getting out of the car and doing what he did.
+Now, I think that he was wrong for getting out of the car and doing what he did.

-Well, that's my question.
+That's my question.

-You are really, really, really good question.
+You asked a really, really, really good question.

-Why isn't there anger over all of the the in Chicago alone, the murders there mostly are black on black.
+Why isn't there anger over all of the in Chicago alone?

-I'm gonna tell you why.
+I'm going to tell you why.

-Because it has become as though it happens every day that just used to it.
+Because it has become as though it happens every day.

 This is the normal way of living.